WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

-The system produces flake when one of the conditions not under the test procedure control (classes 2-4 above) changes and produces a different result in the system, even though one of the condtions under test procedure control has not changed.
+The system produces flake when one of the conditions not under the test procedure control (classes 2-4 above) changes and produces a different result in the system, even though none of the condtions under test procedure control have changed.

 Let's make this real... what about the end user?
 ------------------------------------